How we get your information:

-Your personal data may be collected direct from a brand (who you will have given consent for sharing for the purposes of market research already), or it might be collected directly from yourselves by us.
+Your personal data may be collected directly from a brand (who you will have given consent for sharing for the purposes of market research already), or it might be collected directly from you by us.

 Why are the data being collected?